 Mike Gordon President of Business Operations

-Mike Gordon is in his seventh season as the Wolves president of business operations after joining the organization as vice president of partnerships in February 2009.
+Mike Gordon is in his eighth season as the Wolves president of business operations after joining the organization as vice president of partnerships in February 2009.

 The 2015-16 season marked the fifth time in six years the Wolves increased their revenue and the team perennially ranks among the top AHL franchises in sponsorships and ticket sales.